Why you can trust The Zebra

 Know how much insurance coverage you need

 If your vehicle is valued less than $4,000, you do not need physical coverage (collision and comprehensive).
-These coverages are optional and are designed to protect the physical integrity of your vehicle.
+These coverages are optional and designed to protect your vehicle's physical integrity.
 However, if your vehicle isn’t worth much in the first place, you might be paying for coverage you do not need.
 You can use Kelley Blue Book or NADA online to determine the value of your vehicle.

 If you decide to drop these coverages, consider adding uninsured motorist property damage coverage.
 This will protect your vehicle if it is damaged or totaled by an uninsured motorist or a hit-and-run incident.